Mimameid/mw_app_operator/README.md

 A CRA based application.

-This application allows restaurant operator to update his restaurant data and menu and view statistics.
+This application allows a restaurant operator to update the restaurant data, menu and view statistics.